Victor Watson (author): National Centre for Children's Books

 Almost from its inception, Watson has been a trustee of an organization committed to establishing in the UK a national archive of manuscripts, artwork and books relating to children's literature.
 He chaired this organization during the main fundraising and building period, which led in 2005 to the opening of Seven Stories, the National Centre for Children's Books.
 His own collection of children's popular literature, mainly story papers and annuals, was transferred there in April 2016.

 Walden Writers

 Watson is a member of the Walden Writers co-operative, set up in Saffron Walden by authors Amy Corzine and Martyn Everett in 2008 to promote the work of its members and organise literary events.
-Other members include children's authors Rosemary Hayes and Penny Speller, travel-writer and novelist Jane Wilson-Howarth, biographer Clare Mulley, novelist Carol Frazer, and historian Lizzie Sanders.
+Other members include children's authors Rosemary Hayes and Penny Speller, fiction and non-fiction writer and poet Amy Corzine, travel-writer and novelist Jane Wilson-Howarth, biographer Clare Mulley, novelist Carol Frazer, and historian Lizzie Sanders.

 Personal life

 Watson is married to Judy, also a teacher; they have three children, Sally, Lucy and Tim, and four granddaughters.